scratchrealm/stan-playground-old/README.md

 ### Data directory

-All data is hosted in a directory on your computer with the structure shown above.
+All data are hosted in a directory on your computer with the structure shown above.
 You should create an empty `stan-playground-data` directory on your computer.

 ### Python package